Telephone: 0208 539 2466

 Aims and Objectives

-In the Arbor Academy, we work to eliminate discrimination, to advance equality of opportunity and to foster good relations.
+At Arbor Academy Trust, we work to eliminate discrimination, to advance equality of opportunity and to foster good relations.

 According to The Equality Act 2010, we recognise that it is unlawful to discriminate, directly or indirectly, because of any of the nine protected characteristics .
 We will publish information about our school population; to explain how we have due regard for equality and to publish equality objectives.